lichess-org/dartchess/README.md

     - game end and outcome
     - insufficient material
     - setup validation
+- Chess variants: Atomic
+- Attacks and rays using hyperbola quintessence
 - Immutability: all the classes are immutable.

 ## Example